Trinity One Anne Steacy Biomedical Health Stream

-The Science of Health stream is complimented by the Basic Science Departments of the Faculty of Medicine, the University of Toronto Affiliated Hospitals and by programs such as the Human Biology Program of the Faculty of Arts and Science.
+This stream is complemented by the Basic Science Departments of the Faculty of Medicine, the University of Toronto Affiliated Hospitals and by programs such as the Human Biology Program of the Faculty of Arts and Science.

-The Science of Health stream is composed of two Trinity One seminar credits (TRN125Y and TRN225Y) and a full credit co-requisite (BIO120H and BIO130H).
-Students in this stream enrol in TRN125Y, BIO120H and BIO130H in first year and TRN225Y in second year.
-The two seminar credits in this stream are offered over two years to give students the option of taking, as part of the typical 5.0 credit load in first year, one full credit in math, chemistry, biology and physics in addition to the first-year Trinity One full credit.
+The Anne Steacy Biomedical Health Stream is composed of two full year seminar credits (TRN125Y and TRN225Y).
+Students in this stream enroll in TRN125Y in first year and TRN225Y in second year.
+The seminar credits in this stream are offered over two years to give students the option of taking, as part of the typical 5.0 credit load in first year, one full credit in math, chemistry, biology and physics in addition to the first-year Trinity One full credit.

 TRN125Y - Contemporary Issues in Health Science

 This course focuses on the scientific principles underlying current controversial issues in the health sciences.
 The course will explore contemporary topics such as stem cells, transplantation, regenerative medicine, vaccination, and personalized medicine from the perspective of developing opinion based on scientific understanding.